 As is the case in the Netherlands, an accompanied driving scheme is in operation in Germany.
 This means that learners may only drive independently from the age of 18; someone must supervise them before this date.
 17-year-olds who pass their test must, therefore, wait until they’re 18 before getting their licence.
-As we covered in our December 2018 news roundup, there are some who want a similar system implemented in the UK—we’ll see if that comes to pass!
+Though things are currently different in the UK, the DfT is considering a similar ‘graduated licence’ scheme here, too.
 (Such stringent requirements didn’t stop one Dortmund driver losing their licence just 49 minutes after passing, though!)

 |🇩🇰 DRIVING TESTS IN DENMARK|

 |Cost||600 DKK (both tests)|

 |Validity of licence||15 years|

 Danish learners face the challenge of tackling one of the hardest driving tests in Europe.
 Many of the interesting features of the Danish system are similar to those we discussed for the Netherlands and Germany.
 You cannot drive unaccompanied until the age of 18, for example.
 Meanwhile, all learners must go through a first-aid course, and must be capable of assisting an injured person until medical help arrives.